 “Unfortunately lessons that have been learnt overseas: even South Korea which has the biggest cosmetic surgery industry in the world has seen a dramatic increase in filler mishaps over the past 5 years; from poor technique and materials which should never have been injected into the area it is.

 “It’s like we’ve all heard of cases in South America & Mexico where non-medical products have been injected into someone’s butt, such as concrete!
 To the unsuspecting customer they could have been injected with anything from cooking oil to industrial silicone, and also up to the point of concrete mix, with disastrous results, resulting in people having strokes to actual loss of limbs.

-“In Asia & Europe there is a huge influx of counterfeit botox and fillers that are pushed into the market – and sometimes being substituted for the real thing, so essentially how do we know – if the price is too good to be true – watch out, it’s probably not true.”
+“In Asia & Europe there is a huge influx of counterfeit Anti-Wrinkle Injections and fillers that are pushed into the market – and sometimes being substituted for the real thing, so essentially how do we know – if the price is too good to be true – watch out, it’s probably not true.”

 Where is the Procedure Being Performed?

 If it is surgery, you want to make sure the clinic or facility, often called a day surgery, has appropriate equipment or measures in place for any emergency situation.

 If a clinic, is it clean and what are the other staff like?
 You will have to use your intuition with this, but be reminded that if you are choosing somewhere because it offers cheaper prices, you may be signing up for less than desirable results.